-Changes in fair value in respect of AFS securities are recognised in equity while it is recognised in the income statement for loans and receivables.
+\ Changes in fair value in respect of AFS securities are recognised in equity while it is recognised in the income statement for loans and receviables.

-The Group has carried out an impairment assessment on its debt securities held and the impairment provision is analysed in note 19.
-In 2011, a transfer of €5m from the collective provision to the specific provision was effected in relation to securities which have been specifically identified as impaired.
+The Group has carried out an impairment assessment on its debt securities held and the impairment provision is analysed in note 18.
+In 2011, a transfer of €5m from the collective provision to the specific provision has been effected in relation to securities which have been specifically identified as impaired.